 What to Expect

-This exciting in-person performance will enhance students' learning in topics of arts appreciation, storytelling through movement & spoken word, and theatre etiquette.
-It will enhance and incite learnings about the diverse cultures that make up Canada.
+This exciting in-person performance enhanced students' learning in topics of arts appreciation, storytelling through movement & spoken word, and theatre etiquette.
+It incited learnings about the diverse cultures that make up Canada.

 Culture & Traditions